CraryPrimitiveMan/awesome-with-star/awesome/micromata_awesome-javascript-learning.md

 ### Single Topics

 - [JavaScript Closures Demystified](https://www.sitepoint.com/javascript-closures-demystified/) – Covering closures.
 From basics to use cases.
 Has useful comments.
+- [Understanding Hoisting](https://scotch.io/tutorials/understanding-hoisting-in-javascript) - Detailed explanation of the concept of hoisting in JavaScript.
+- [Array operations](https://danmartensen.svbtle.com/javascripts-map-reduce-and-filter) - Covering the usefulness of Array’s map, reduce, and filter methods.
 - [Promises](http://www.sohamkamani.com/blog/2016/08/28/incremenal-tutorial-to-promises/) - Learning promises step by step.
-- [Array operations](https://danmartensen.svbtle.com/javascripts-map-reduce-and-filter) - Covering the usefulness of Array’s map, reduce, and filter methods.
-- [Async functions](https://developers.google.com/web/fundamentals/getting-started/primers/async-functions) - Shows how to use async functions to make promises friendly.
+- [Async/Await](https://hackernoon.com/6-reasons-why-javascripts-async-await-blows-promises-away-tutorial-c7ec10518dd9) - Tutorial showing the advantages of consuming Promises via async functions.
 - [Pure functions](https://medium.com/javascript-scene/master-the-javascript-interview-what-is-a-pure-function-d1c076bec976) - Answers the question »What is a Pure Function?« epicly.
+- [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) – Describes thoroughly how to use the Fetch API to receive and send data.
 - [Chrome DevTools](https://developers.google.com/web/tools/chrome-devtools/) - Everything you need to know about the debugging tools built into Google Chrome.

 ## Free eBooks